khalid-hussain/shaheen/chap21.md

 Christian army he immigrated to Morocco and got employed in the army of the Sultan.

-Moosa Bin Abi Ghassan's reservations proved to be right.
+Musa Bin Abi Ghassan's reservations proved to be right.
 The treaty which the people of Granada thought was a message of peace and tranquility was actually a plot of deception and they were trapped in it.
 The sword had scrapped the writings of the pen.
 The victor was changing the interpretation of the terms of